stefankoegel/moodle-mod_groupdistribution/README.txt

 algorithm is used.

 The algorithm has a worst case time complexity of O(n^4) where n is the number of students.
-That means it might take VERY LONG to find a solution.
+That means it might take some time to find a solution.
 Some experience values:
 30 seconds for 100 students
 2 minutes for 400 students